If you are looking for a typical run of the mill night of stand up comedy, then avoid Bob Slayer at all costs.

 Aboot the sonsie posh school gate

-While noble men traipse hame fae toil
+While noble men traipse hame fae

 Wi clobber stained in engine oil